-First prepare the fish mixture using this recipe: Fish Mixture Instructions are as follows:
+First prepare the fish mixture using this recipe: Fish Mixture

 Heat the butter/oil, add the onions and fry until translucent but not brown.
 Add the ginger and garlic pastes, fry for a few seconds, and then add the fish.

-Stir-fry on medium heat until the fish changes color slightly, then start breaking the fish apart using your spoon.
+Stir-fry on medium heat until the fish changes colour slightly, then start breaking the fish apart using your spoon.
 Fish cooks very fast, so keep the heat low and keep on stirring regularly.
 Sprinkle cumin powder, coriander powder, turmeric powder, black pepper and tandoori powder.
 Add half the lemon juice and half the chopped coriander.

 Cook on low heat until the fish is well cooked and dry.
-Squeeze in the remaining lemon juice, adjust salt (remember the fish was marinated with salt so be careful and add only if needed) and add the garam masala, chilies and remaining coriander.
+Squeeze in the remaining lemon juice, adjust salt (remember the fish was marinated with salt so be careful and add only if needed) and add the garam masala, chillies and remaining coriander.
 Give it a quick stir and turn off the heat.

-TIP: If there is any extra moisture the kababs will fall apart during frying.
+If there is any extra moisture the kababs will fall apart during frying.
 So try and make sure no water is added in the mixture.

 Shape the cutlets/kababs and place on a tray, then refrigerate them for at least half an hour or more if possible so that they hold their shape.